mia-jinns/jinns/doc/source/index.rst

 Changelog:

+* v0.8.4:

+    - Fix a bug: wrong argument in the wrapper function for heterogeneous parameter evaluation of a PDEStatio

 * v0.8.3:

     - Add the possibility to load user-provided tables of parameters in DataGeneratorParameter and not only to randomly sample them.